ImOmkar/excel_dashboard/task.md

 Matching Columns from Different Excels: Implement a feature where users can match columns from different Excel files based on common values or headers.
 The dashboard should facilitate comparing these columns and highlight matches or discrepancies.
+DONE